indiehosters/dev-scripts/doc/deploying-a-server.md

 # Deploying a server

+## Before you start
+Make sure you read [getting started](getting-started-as-a-hoster.md) first and created your `indiehosters` folder structure somewhere on your laptop.

 ### Prepare your orchestration data
 * Unless it's already there from a previous server deploy job, copy your laptop's public ssh key (probably in `~/.ssh/id_rsa.pub`) to `indiehosters/orchestration/root.ssh/authorized_keys`
 * Get a CoreOS server, for instance from [RackSpace](rackspace.com) or [Vultr](vultr.com).